Skip to content

 • Knee pads for floor cleaning

-Workers using floor strippers or strong degreasers need extra protection.
-That might mean face shields, chemical-resistant aprons, or rubber boots.
-High-strength bleach requires respiratory protection and good ventilation.
+Workers using floor strippers or strong degreasers need extra protection, face shields, chemical-resistant aprons, or rubber boots.
+High-strength bleach requires respiratory protection and good ventilation, because the PPE you need depends on the hazards.

-The PPE you need depends on the hazards.
 Cleaning a bathroom might just need gloves and glasses, while industrial cleaning could call for full suits and respirators.

 Proper PPE Use, Fit, and Maintenance

 PPE works only if workers actually wear it right and keep it in shape.
-Gloves need to cover wrists fully and fit snug—nobody likes gloves that pinch or fall off.
+Gloves need to cover wrists fully and fit snug, nobody likes gloves that pinch or fall off.

 Safety glasses should hug the face, no gaps sneaking around the sides.
 If they slip down your nose, they’re not doing their job.